 Relationships fascinated Brice—that is, the contextual meanings derived from the interactions between people, things, ideas, Brice and his subjects, and between Brice and himself.
 If volume is a measure, then his interest especially includes relationships between men and women.

 For the ancient Greeks, “Eros” had far more meaning and complexity than the word “sex” conjures in our contemporary minds.
-It included not only the drive for sex, but also the drive for love, for life, for creativity and for the preservation of the species, which is broader and seems more in accord with the topics as Brice addresses throughout his career.
+It included not only the drive for sex, but also the drive for love, for life, for creativity, and for the preservation of the species, which is broader and seems more in accord with the topics Brice addressed throughout his career.

 SEX and EROS:

 Fecundity may be the first nexus of the life cycle since it provides for the transformation from non-existence to existence—a recurring theme in Brice’s work.

 Archways/Passageways/Vulvas/Cervixes—beyond the literal, such elements have deep, metaphorical meanings and associations.
 They are simultaneously entry and exit portals that may represent initiation and renewal—the essence of life—or change: the sloughing off of an old phase and the moving on into a new one.
 Hence, passageways may symbolize a point of decision: whether or not to ‘pass-through’ and so possibly signify the apex of epiphany of some kind.

 The Ripe or Pregnant Belly: The “Temple Omphalos”—the depiction of women, mothers, with lush, full bellies show up in Brice’s work as early as the late-1950’s.
 Umbilici feature prominently in these female figures, marking the center of their ripe roundness while reminding that these mothers were once embryos, too—just like the embryos inside of them, whose life is in turn sustained by umbilici connected between them and their mothers.
 Thus, the navel is the evidence, or relic, of the beginning of life and of the perpetual rebirth of human kind.